4impact/madcow/documentation/basic operations/_posts/2012-11-01-Verify-Does-Not-Exist.md

 category: basic operations
 ---

-Checks that the element is currently NOT found on the page for the user to interact with. *Experimental*
+Checks that the element is currently NOT found on the page for the user to interact with.
+Note that if the element is actually on the page but hidden (e.g. style="display:none;") this operation will pass.

 ## Usage